daffodil-joe/boxphish_tech/README.md

 - This solution should scale well.
 The read and write streams piped together prevent the entire csv file from being stored in memory.
 The use of { parallel: 100 } combines the benefit of using a read stream with the ability to process a predetermined ammount of chunks simultaneously.
 This soulution would also scale to asynchronous data transformation or storage.
 - To make the program auto-scaling, the number of chunks provided to paralel could be calculated based on the total number of rows in the csv, to ensure efficiency for different sized files.
+- There is a second solution, on the branch feat/batch_db_ops which uses batching to scale much better.
+There are more details in the readme.md on that branch.

 #### Validating Data